 Diversified External References and Mentions are the diversifying the external link, mention, and reference points in terms of demography, language, and region.
 Audience Diversification is a process of Search Engines, External Reference Diversification is a process of Off-Page SEO.
-Like in the Anchor Text Language Comparison, the external reference location, language, IP Address, source, and source authority, the frequency can affect the multilingual website’s association for a language, and authority for the queries from these languages along with the topical relevance and authority.
+Like in the Anchor Text Language Comparison, the external reference location, language, IP Address, source, and source authority, the frequency can affect the multilingual website’s association with a language, and authority for the queries from these languages along with the topical relevance and authority.

 What is the Importance of Regional and Language-Based Symmetry for a Website in terms of Multilingual SEO?

 The symmetry of a website is important to make a website more crawlable and matchable across different languages and regions in terms of SEO.
 If a section of a website for a language has 150 internal links per webpage, while another section has only 50 internal links, or anchor texts can’t be translated to each other, or some sections have more JS, and CSS files, the crawlability, and matchability will be harder for the search engines.
 Keeping every section symmetric will help search engines to crawl, index, and rank the alternate versions easier, without extra cost.

 What is the Importance of Multilingual Social Media for Multilingual SEO?